stedis725/Dragon-Paper/README.md

 # MCM-Prep
 Preparation for the 2020 Mathematical Contest in Modeling (MCM), answering Problem 1 from the 2019 MCM.
 The problem statement is below, and the final paper presenting our results is attached.
+Please note that our preparatory work involved critiquing and then building upon the winning MCM paper from 2019, which we did not write.
+All code is completely original.

 # Problem